MSc Petroleum Geoscience / Course details

 One-day excursion to gain experience of core analysis at the BGS core store, Keyworth.

-You will experience a seven-day overseas field trip at the end of the taught part of the course.
+You will attend a seven-day overseas field trip at the end of the taught part of the course.
 This is currently to the Spanish Island of Mallorca.
 It provides an opportunity to study both clastics and carbonate reservoirs, comparable to working petroleum systems in North Africa and the Mediterranean.
 This region is noted specifically for superb outcrops of the Miocene carbonates, where the depositional processes, environments and diagenesis can be observed.
 The trip provides insight into the distribution of carbonate facies and reservoir in a sequence stratigraphic context.
+All travel and accommodation costs are covered by the programme

 Additional course information